 The city of Omaha has a plan to clear the medians at some of the city's busiest intersections.

-The ordinance will go through a process of three readings, and if approved, will go into effect 15 days after being passed.
+The ordinance is modeled after a Colorado Springs ordinance that went into effect last February.
+It will go through a process of 3 readings, and if approved by the City Council, will go into effect 15 days after being passed.

 The Nebraska ACLU issued the following statement about the proposed ordinance.

 "The ACLU applauds the good work city and community leaders conducted when updating Omaha's panhandling ordinances to respect First Amendment rights and protect public safety in 2015.
 The impact of those revisions is clear: in the past two years hundreds of Omaha residents-mostly poor and experiencing homelessness-have been diverted from jail allowing police to prioritize their resources where they are needed most.

 "We look forward to working with city leaders to evaluate this new proposal and its impact on free speech and vulnerable populations.
 We encourage city leaders to actively engage service providers, law enforcement and other stakeholders to meet the need for programs and services that support low income Omahans.
 Any revisions to these ordinances must strike the right balance between respecting speech and ensuring public safety."